plausible/wordpress/readme.txt

 = 2.6.2 =
 * Added: TranslatePress "different domain per language" (Multiple Domains) compatibility.
 Each language domain can be mapped to its own Plausible Analytics dashboard, just like WPML.
+* Added: WPML Multilingual & Multicurrency for WooCommerce (WooCommerce Multilingual) compatibility.
+* Fixed: the view product goal is now created for the URL each language is served under, e.g. /es/producto*, instead of for the default language's URL only.
+This covers both the language prefix (/es/) and a translated product base (WooCommerce Multilingual's Store URLs), so product pageviews are no longer missed in any language but the default one.
+Because a funnel step holds a single goal, the default language's path remains the first step of the purchase funnel, and every other language gets a goal of its own.
+This applies to WooCommerce as well as Easy Digital Downloads, on WPML as well as TranslatePress.
+* Improved: the WooCommerce add to cart, remove from cart, start checkout, and complete purchase events now contain a currency property.
+Multicurrency plugins convert all amounts to the currency the visitor is shopping in, which Plausible Analytics would otherwise sum up as if they were all in the same currency.
+The complete purchase event uses the currency the order was placed in.
+* Improved: on multilingual sites, those same WooCommerce events now contain a language property, because translated products are separate posts, i.e., each language has its own product ID and product name.
 * Fixed: in "domain per language" mode, the proxy endpoint and the locally cached tracker script were loaded from the default domain, which could cause CORS errors on the other language domains.
 * Fixed: Plugin Tokens for language domains whose key contains an underscore (e.g., TranslatePress' nl_NL) were stored under a stripped key, which meant they were never read back.
 * Tested with WP 7.1.